Southampton battle to victory away at Bournemouth

 Che Adams’ first half header was enough for Saints to secure all three points as they also secured their first shutout of the season.

-Caretaker boss Gary O’Neil tasted defeat for the first time as Bournemouth boss but the Cherries almost snatched a point late on.
+Caretaker boss Gary O’Neil tasted defeat for the first time as Bournemouth boss but the Cherries almost snatched a point late on as they lost for the first time in seven Premier League outings.

 With the win Southampton move on to 11 points for the season, two points behind Bournemouth.